harishrathipm/ai-reporting-v4/docs/APP_FLOW.md

-# 🧠 Dynamic Reporting AI — Full Architecture (Original Version)
+# 🧠 Dynamic Reporting AI

 ## Overview
 This document outlines the **original, full-scale architecture** of the Dynamic Reporting AI system before simplifying it for a demo version.
 It is designed as a modular, extensible, and production-ready platform that acts as an AI-powered **Virtual Data Analyst**.